- Google Chrome is a very popular browser among users and a great browser overall, but it’s not without flaws.

 - Clearing Chrome’s cache can often fix page display errors.
 To do that, click the Customize Google Chrome button.

-- Select More tools and Clear browsing data to open the window in the snapshot directly below.
+- Select More tools, and choose Clear browsing data to open the window in the snapshot directly below.

 - Select the Cached images and files option.